Professor Christopher Essex (Chairman)

 Christopher Essex is Professor in the Department of Applied Mathematics at The University of Western Ontario.
 He co-discovered the entropy production paradox, computed the first accurate entropy production rate for the Earth, the first accurate temperature for laser radiation, and pioneered the concept of computational over-stabilization, which has implications for climate models.

 Sir Ian Byatt

 Ian Byatt is a former Director General of the Office of Water Services for England and Wales, before which he was Deputy Chief Economic Adviser in HM Treasury.
-He is currently Chairman of the Water Industry Commission for Scotland.
+From 2005-2011 he was the chairman of the Water Industry Commission for Scotland.

 Professor Vincent Courtillot